franklinen/Term-Deposit-Marketing/README.md

-<<<<<<< HEAD
-Background:

-We are a small startup focusing mainly on providing machine learning solutions in the European banking market.
-We work on a variety of problems including fraud detection, sentiment classification and customer intention prediction and classification.

-We are interested in developing a robust machine learning system that leverages information coming from call center data.

-Ultimately, we are looking for ways to improve the success rate for calls made to customers for any product that our clients offer.
-Towards this goal we are working on designing an ever evolving machine learning product that offers high success outcomes while offering interpretability for our clients to make informed decisions.

-Data Description:

-The data comes from direct marketing efforts of a European banking institution.
-The marketing campaign involves making a phone call to a customer, often multiple times to ensure a product subscription, in this case a term deposit.
-Term deposits are usually short-term deposits with maturities ranging from one month to a few years.
-The customer must understand when buying a term deposit that they can withdraw their funds only after the term ends.
-All customer information that might reveal personal information is removed due to privacy concerns.

-age : age of customer (numeric)

-job : type of job (categorical)

-marital : marital status (categorical)

-education (categorical)

-default: has credit in default? (binary)

-balance: average yearly balance, in euros (numeric)

-housing: has a housing loan? (binary)

-loan: has personal loan? (binary)

-contact: contact communication type (categorical)

-day: last contact day of the month (numeric)

-month: last contact month of year (categorical)

-duration: last contact duration, in seconds (numeric)

-campaign: number of contacts performed during this campaign and for this client (numeric, includes last contact)

-Output (desired target):

-y - has the client subscribed to a term deposit? (binary)

-Goal(s):

-Predict if the customer will subscribe (yes/no) to a term deposit (variable y)

-Success Metric(s):

-Hit %81 or above accuracy by evaluating with 5-fold cross validation and reporting the average performance score.

-Bonus(es):

-We are also interested in finding customers who are more likely to buy the investment product.
-Determine the segment(s) of customers our client should prioritize.

-**What makes the customers buy?
-Tell us which feature we should be focusing more on.**

-**Background:**

-**We are a small startup focusing mainly on providing machine learning solutions in the European banking market.
-We work on a variety of problems including fraud detection, sentiment classification and customer intention prediction and classification.

-We are interested in developing a robust machine learning system that leverages information coming from call center data.

-Ultimately, we are looking for ways to improve the success rate for calls made to customers for any product that our clients offer.
-Towards this goal we are working on designing an ever evolving machine learning product that offers high success outcomes while offering interpretability for our clients to make informed decisions.**

-**Data Description:**

-**The data comes from direct marketing efforts of a European banking institution.
-The marketing campaign involves making a phone call to a customer, often multiple times to ensure a product subscription, in this case a term deposit.
-Term deposits are usually short-term deposits with maturities ranging from one month to a few years.
-The customer must understand when buying a term deposit that they can withdraw their funds only after the term ends.
-All customer information that might reveal personal information is removed due to privacy concerns.

-age : age of customer (numeric)

-job : type of job (categorical)

-marital : marital status (categorical)

-education (categorical)

-default: has credit in default? (binary)

-balance: average yearly balance, in euros (numeric)

-housing: has a housing loan? (binary)

-loan: has personal loan? (binary)

-contact: contact communication type (categorical)

-day: last contact day of the month (numeric)

-month: last contact month of year (categorical)

-duration: last contact duration, in seconds (numeric)

-campaign: number of contacts performed during this campaign and for this client (numeric, includes last contact)

-Output (desired target):

-y - has the client subscribed to a term deposit? (binary)

-Goal(s):

-Predict if the customer will subscribe (yes/no) to a term deposit (variable y)

-Success Metric(s):

-Hit %81 or above accuracy by evaluating with 5-fold cross validation and reporting the average performance score.

-Bonus(es):

-We are also interested in finding customers who are more likely to buy the investment product.
-Determine the segment(s) of customers our client should prioritize.

-What makes the customers buy?
-Tell us which feature we should be focusing more on.
-Submission Instructions: Project should be implemented with Python Please name your repository on GitHub with this name without exposing your project information: 2rpB77ZllGTkKyBM**
->>>>>>> 629825a2357b4f86e68c9a4035b1e01457f6141d
+# Term Deposit Marketing
+## Overview
+This project aims to develop a machine learning system for predicting customer subscription to term deposits based on call center data from a European banking institution.
+The system will improve the success rate of marketing calls and provide interpretability for clients to make informed decisions.

+## Background and Motivation
+We are a small startup specializing in machine learning solutions for the European banking market, tackling challenges like fraud detection, sentiment classification, and customer intention prediction.
+Our current focus is on building a robust machine learning product that leverages call center data to enhance the effectiveness of direct marketing efforts.
+Our goal is to create an evolving system that not only delivers high success rates but also offers transparency, helping our clients better understand the factors driving customer decisions.

+## Goals
+Primary Goal: Predict whether a customer will subscribe to a term deposit (binary classification).
+Success Metric: Achieve 81% or higher accuracy using 5-fold cross-validation.
+Secondary Goals:
+Identify customer segments more likely to purchase the investment product.
+Determine key features that influence customer decisions.

+## Datasets
+Source: Direct marketing data from a European banking institution.
+Features:
+age: Age of the customer (numeric)
+job: Type of job (categorical)
+marital: Marital status (categorical)
+education: Education level (categorical)
+default: Credit in default? (binary)
+balance: Average yearly balance, in euros (numeric)
+housing: Has a housing loan? (binary)
+loan: Has a personal loan? (binary)
+contact: Contact communication type (categorical)
+day: Last contact day of the month (numeric)
+month: Last contact month of the year (categorical)
+duration: Last contact duration, in seconds (numeric)
+campaign: Number of contacts during the campaign (numeric)
+Target:
+y: Customer subscription to a term deposit (binary)

+## Milestones
+Data Exploration: Understand the dataset, perform initial cleaning, and visualize key features.
+Model Development: Train and validate machine learning models, aiming for an accuracy of 81% or higher.
+Feature Importance Analysis: Identify which features most strongly influence customer decisions.
+Customer Segmentation: Develop strategies to prioritize customers most likely to subscribe to the product.
+Final Report: Summarize findings, model performance, and provide actionable insights for clients.